 Blenny is a wide ranging – and at times confusing – classification of fish species which are found around the British Isles.
-Blennies are small fish which live in shallow, sheltered inshore waters and are usually classed as mini species by UK anglers.
+Blennies are small fish which live in shallow, sheltered inshore waters and are usually classed as a mini species by UK anglers.
 Most blenny species can be distinguished by their single dorsal fin, which runs the full length of the body and has a distinctive notch in the centre which can make it look like two separate fins.
-However, a number of related species (which are not members of the Blenniidae family) are often classified as blennies and are therefore included on this page.
+However, a number of related species (which are not members of the Blenniidae family) are often commonly referred to as blennies by anglers and are therefore included on this page.

 The more common species such as the tompot blenny and common blenny (also known as the shanny) have their own profiles on this site, as do species which sometimes have the blenny name applied to them such as the eelpout (which is also known as the Viviparous Blenny) and the snake blenny.

 While the minor blenny species were previously ignored by anglers the growing popularity of LRF (Light Rock Fishing) means that more and more anglers are catching blenny species and looking to identify the fish which they have caught.
 Due to their small size and the fact that they are not edible blenny species are of no commercial interest and their inshore habitat protects them from being caught as bycatch.
 All of the species on this page are classed as species of Least Concern by the International Union for the Conservation of Nature, meaning they have a stable population and there are no major threats to the species.

 The following species are listed below.
 Click on a species to jump to that section, or scroll down to read the entry on each species